Teeth Whitening Review: 4 Types Tested, Which is Best For You?

 Teeth Whitening Kit Review

-My fiancé Loretta was able to test one brand called Hi Smile, a hugely popular whitening treatment kit which has been endorsed by celebrities like Kylie Jenner.
+A hugely popular whitening treatment kit that has been endorsed by celebrities like Kylie Jenner.

 While it was easy to use, Loretta did mention the following: